Open topic with navigation

 In traditional Synergy, ELBs linked to an executable (.dbr) are automatically loaded when the executable is run, and ELBs linked to a loaded ELB are automatically loaded.
 This behavior enables %XADDR and XSUBR to work.
 With .NET, however, referencing an assembly does not cause the assembly to be loaded.
 And the .NET Framework method Assembly.Load does not always work with %XADDR or XSUBR.
 To load an assembly, use either OPENELB or add method calls to the referenced assembly.
 Note the following:

-%TNMBR always returns either the environment variable TNMBR or -1.
+%TNMBR (which is deprecated) always returns either the environment variable TNMBR or -1.

 XSTAT is for use only with SHELL and SPAWN.